-Below are 10 study tips you can apply while preparing for your exams
+Below are 10 best study tips you can apply while preparing for your exams

 1. Give Yourself Enough Time to Study

-Do not leave studying until the last minute.
-While some students do seem to thrive on last-minute cramming, it is widely accepted that (for most of us) this is not the best way to approach an exam.
-To help sort out your time management, set up a timetable for your study.
-Write down how many exams you will have and the days on which you have to sit them.
-Then organize your study accordingly.
-You may want to give some exams more study time than others, so find a balance that you feel comfortable with.
+Don’t stop studying until the last minute.
+Although some students seem to thrive on last-minute cramming, it is widely accepted that this is not the best way to take the examination (for most of us).
+Set up a schedule for your study to help sort out your time management.
+Write down how many tests you’re going to run, and how many days you’ll need to sit them.
+Then organize your studies.
+Some examinations may want to give you more time than others so find a balance with which you feel comfortable.

 2. Organize Your Study Space

-Make sure you have enough space to spread your textbooks and notes out.
-Do you have enough light in your study area?
-Is your chair comfortable?
-Are your computer games and phone(s) out of sight?
+Ensure that your textbooks and notes are spreading sufficiently.
+Do you have sufficient light in your area of study?
+Is your chair comfort?
+Are you out of sight for your computer and phone(s)?

-Try to get rid of all distractions, and make sure you feel comfortable and that you are able to focus as much as possible.
-For some people, this may mean almost complete silence, for others, background music helps.
-Some individuals need everything completely tidy and organized in order to concentrate, while others thrive in a more cluttered environment.
-Think about what works for you, and take the time to get it right.
+Try to remove every distraction and make sure you feel comfortable and can concentrate as much as you can.
+This can mean near silence for some people, and background music helps others.
+Some people need it all completely neat and organized to concentrate, while others thrive in a harder environment.
+Consider what works for you and take the time to correct this.

 3. Use Flow Charts and Diagrams

-Visual aids can be really helpful when revising.
-At the start of a topic, challenge yourself to write down everything you already know about the topic then highlight where the gaps lie.
-Closer to the exam, condense your revision notes into one page diagrams.
-Getting your ideas down in this brief format can then help you to quickly recall everything you need to know during the exam.
+When revising, visual aids can really help.
+At the beginning of the topic, ask yourself to write all you know about the topic and then point out where the gaps lie.
+Condense your review notes to one page diagrams nearer to the examination.
+You can then find your ideas in this short format and quickly remember everything you need to know during the examination.

-One of the most effective ways to prepare for exams is to practice with past papers.
-This helps you get familiar to the format of the questions, and – if you time yourself – it can also be good practice for making sure you spend the right amount of time on each section.
+The practice with past papers is one of the most efficient ways to prepare for exams.
+This helps you to get acquainted with the format of your questions and can also be good practice if you spend the right time on each section.

 5. Explain Your Answers to Others